ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 There appears to be no compile-time cost whatsoever associated with handling of the modules compiled without the extension enabled.

-The newly introduced keywords (``aliases`` and ``aliases_hiding``) are only assigned meaning locally to the import/export declarations and are not stolen from the overall syntax, similar to how it's handled in Haskell2010 (section 5.3):
+The newly introduced keywords (``aliases`` and ``aliases_hiding``) are only assigned meaning locally to the import/export declarations and are not stolen from the overall syntax, similar to how it's handled in *Section 5.3 of Haskell2010*:

    Lexically, the terminal symbols “as”, “qualified” and “hiding” are each a varid rather than a reservedid.
 They have special significance only in the context of an import declaration; they may also be used as variables.